Advice for international volunteers

 Many Canadians travel abroad as volunteers to improve the lives of people in developing countries and enrich their own lives.
 In most cases, all goes well.
 Nonetheless, a few Canadians volunteering abroad have been jailed, threatened, deported, had their money and possessions stolen, and worse.

-To avoid becoming a statistic, keep these suggestions in mind as you plan your volunteer placement abroad:
+Keep these suggestions in mind as you plan your volunteer placement abroad: